 What happens if I have to cancel?

 I understand sometimes life gets in the way of our plans.
 My policy for session cancellation is as follows:

-- For cancellations with more than 24 hours before the session, the client may reschedule as my calendar openings allow; or, the client may transfer their retainer payment to someone else.
+- For cancellations with more than 14 days before the session, the client will be returned any session fees paid; the retainer fee is non-refundable.
+The client may reschedule as my calendar openings allow; or, the client may transfer their retainer payment to someone else.